ronakdm/balancing/README.md

 # The Benefits of Balance: Variance Reduction via Measure Optimization

+This repository contains code and experiments for "The Benefits of Balance: Variance Reduction via Measure Optimization".
+Please find instructions on software/hardware dependencies, reproducing all results from the manuscript below, and additional illustrations below.

 ## Abstract

 Data balancing across multiple modalities or sources is used in various forms in several foundation models (e.g., CLIP, DINO), leading to superior performance.
 While data balancing algorithms are often motivated by other considerations, we argue that they have an unsuspected benefit when learning with batched stochastic empirical risk minimization: variance reduction via measure optimization.
 We provide non-asymptotic bounds for the mean squared error of the data balancing estimator and quantify its variance reduction.
 We show that this reduction effect is related to the decay of the spectrum of two particular Markov operators, and that the data balancing algorithms perform measure optimization.
 We explain how various forms of data balancing in contrastive multimodal learning and self-supervised learning can be interpreted as instances of this variance reduction scheme.